RakhithJK/BishopFox-sliver-wiki/Community-Guides.md

 ⚠️ __IMPORTANT:__ This content was NOT created by the Sliver authors.
-Please keep in mind these may be out of date or contain slight inaccuracies:
+Please keep in mind it may be out of date or contain slight inaccuracies:

 ### Books
 * https://www.amazon.com/Adversarial-Tradecraft-Cybersecurity-real-time-computer/dp/1801076200/